mcggEz/microview-ai/README.md

 ### Backend & Services
-- **Supabase** - Backend-as-a-Service for database and authentication
+- **Supabase** - Backend-as-a-Service for database, storage, and traditional table-based authentication
-- **Google Gemini AI** - Large Language Model for image analysis
+- **Google Gemini AI** - Large Language Model for image analysis and urinalysis interpretation
-- **VisRAG** - Visual retrieval augmentation for contextual image analysis
+- **Traditional Authentication** - Email/password authentication using `med_tech` table with bcrypt password hashing

 *This document serves as the comprehensive academic record of the undergraduate thesis project in Bachelor of Science in Computer Engineering at Pamantasang ng Lungsod ng Maynila, focusing on the development and validation of a cost-effective, Raspberry Pi–based augmentative system enhanced with Vision-Language Models for urine microscopy analysis.*